• Calendar

 About the Commission

-The Kansas Soybean Commission (KSC) is a group of nine farmer-leaders, elected by their fellow Kansas soybean farmers, who work to promote Kansas soybeans.
+The Kansas Soybean Commission is a group of nine farmer-leaders, elected by their fellow Kansas soybean farmers, who work to promote Kansas soybeans.
 It was established in 1977.
-Since 1991, as a qualified state soybean board (QSSB) under the federal Soybean Promotion, Research and Consumer Information Act, the Commission has overseen the investment of 50 percent of Kansas’ soybean-checkoff dollars.
-(The other 50 percent goes to the United Soybean Board.)
+Since 1991, as a Qualified State Soybean Board under the federal Soybean Promotion, Research and Consumer Information Act, the Commission has overseen the investment of 50% of Kansas’ soybean checkoff dollars (the other 50% goes to the United Soybean Board).

 • Breeding, production and environmental programs.
 Focus on finding the most economical and efficient cropping systems and management practices that have minimal effect on the environment.